mbeveridge/Dale_Dataviz-Python-JavaScript/README.md

 ### 08. Introduction to Pandas *[P.203-222]*

 * P.203 : *"There are certainly visualizations, like network graphs, for which row-columnar data is not the best form, but they are in the minority"*
+* P.207-208 : *"There are three ways to select a row from the `DataFrame` ... `ix` is a convenient method, but there is scope for confusion when it’s used with integer axes.
+If in doubt, it’s best to be explicit and use either `loc` or `iloc`"*
 * P.220 (and others) : *shows use of backslash `\`, which is (one way) to wrap long lines in Python*

 Summary : *"The core concepts of Pandas —the `DataFrame`, `Index`, and `Series` — were discussed and we saw why Pandas is such a good fit with the type of real-world data that data visualizers deal with, extending the NumPy `ndarray` by allowing the storage of heterogeneous data and adding a powerful indexing system."*